BuddingMindsLab/Meadows_Swift/README.md

 ## During Experiment
 *Early Finish*: this option will save the current experiment data as a .csv file on the iPad.
 It also opens an email dialog where the .csv file is loaded as an attachment.

+To ensure an uninterrupted experiment, please disable the Control Center (swipe up from bottom of screen) while using the app by doing the following: https://www.imore.com/control-center#apps